WasmEdge/WasmEdge/docs/book/en/src/write_wasm/js/npm.md

 # NodeJS and NPM module

+> *This part has moved to <https://wasmedge.org/docs/develop/javascript/npm>.
+Please use our new docs.*

 With [rollup.js](https://rollupjs.org/guide/en/), we can run CommonJS (CJS) and NodeJS (NPM) modules in WasmEdge too.
 The [simple_common_js_demo/npm_main.js](https://github.com/second-state/wasmedge-quickjs/blob/main/example_js/simple_common_js_demo/npm_main.js) demo shows how it works.
 It utilizes the third-party `md5` and `mathjs` modules.

 ```javascript